Young Benjamin Franklin

 © History Oasis

-While working alongside his brother, Benjamin discovered a burning passion for the written word.
+Benjamin discovered a burning passion for the written word while apprenticing with his brother at his printing shop.

-Through this clever guise, he published his thoughts in the pages of James Franklin's very own newspaper, The New-England Courant.
+Under the pseudonym, he published his thoughts in the pages of James Franklin's paper, The New-England Courant.

-At the green age of 16, Benjamin took on the character of a middle-aged widow, wry and keen-eyed, and penned a series of 14 letters under the nom de plume.
+At 16, Franklin took on the character of a middle-aged widow.
+He penned a series of 14 letters under the name.

-His musings on life in colonial America were met with great acclaim, and the public eagerly awaited each installment from the fictional Mrs. Dogood.
+His musings on life in colonial America were met with many fans.
+People couldn’t wait foreach installment from the fictional Mrs. Dogood.

-Yet all good things must come to an end, and young Franklin's ruse was eventually uncovered by his brother James, who responded with ire and resentment.
+Sadly, Franklin's ruse was eventually uncovered by his brother James.
+James responded with anger and resentment.

-And so, with his apprenticeship in tatters, Benjamin fled the confines of Boston and set sail for the city of Philadelphia.
+Benjamin fled Boston and set sail for the city of Philadelphia to escape his brother's wrath.

 HE WAS VEGETARIAN (KIND-OF)